Anneef/AnTools/README.md

 <body>

 # Overview
-This Igor Pro code was developed over to automate general wave- and string-based tasks.
-Most has been developed by Andreas Neef (but see Dynamic Time Warping below).
-The collection inside *Dynamic Gain code* contains tools for cellular electrophysiology, specifically spike detection and analysis, and the analysis of spikes fired in response to conventional, square pulse stimulation.
+This Igor Pro code falls into three categories.
+AnTools_extended.ipf was developed to automate general wave- and string-based tasks.
+It was developed by Andreas Neef.
+Dynamic Time Warping is the translation of Matlab code from David Schultz (see below).
+The collection inside *Dynamic Gain code* contains some general tools to analyze cellular electrophysiology, specifically spike detection and analysis, and the analysis of spikes fired in response to conventional, square pulse stimulation (frequency-current curves etc.).

 More importantly, the Dynamic Gain code comprises all code to compute the dynamic gain function of neurons that fire in response to continuously fluctuating, <i>in vivo</i>-like stimuli.
 This analysis reveals how populations encode information under realistic stimuli, aspects of which cannot be obtained with conventional stimuli ( [Lazarov et al. 2018 Sci.Advances](https://doi.org/10.1126/sciadv.aau8621), [Revah et al. 2019 J Neurosci.](https://doi.org/10.1523/JNEUROSCI.3147-18.2019) and [Merino et al. 2021 PNAS](https://doi.org/10.1073/pnas.2114549118)).

 ## AnTools
-ANTools_extended.ipf contain useful tools to speed up common steps in general data analysis and data display.
+ANTools_extended.ipf contains useful tools to speed up common steps in general data analysis and data display.

 ### *i) Wrapper functions for repeated application of a list of commands for each item.*